vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_renderpass_code.md

 UNDEFINED -> RenderPass Begins -> Subpass 0 begins (Transition to Attachment Optimal)  -> Subpass 0 renders -> Subpass 0 ends -> Renderpass Ends (Transitions to Present Source)

-The vulkan driver will perform the layout transitions for us when using the renderpass.
+The Vulkan driver will perform the layout transitions for us when using the renderpass.
 If we werent using a renderpass (drawing from compute shaders) we would need to do the same transitions explicitly.

 Now that the main attachment and the subpass is done, we can create the renderpass